 Why is Osetra preferred by connoisseurs?

-What Does Osetra Caviar Taste Like from Haute Caviar's selections?
+What Does Osetra Caviar Taste Like?

 How can I describe Osetra's taste?